 All the passes have different prices with good reduction for students.
 For some countries [like Brazil] the delivery by post is free.
 Compare the all the passes, read the rules and buy the tickets straight from their website.
 I would also recommend you to follow them on Facebook for good deals and sales, there is always something going on there!

 Hope our 7 reasons why you should [or not] travel with Eurail Pass have helped you to plan your next train trip in Europe.
 If your route includes Spain, Portugal and Turkey keep reading the blog, we wrote many articles about the big cities and also some hidden gems.
-Or if you want to explore the Eastern Europe, Sofia in Bulgaria can be a good call too.
+Or if you want to explore Eastern Europe, Sofia in Bulgaria can be a good call too.

-There are so many interesting destinations, beautiful cities, and amazing people to discover, that our next Eurotrip might be with a 3 months Eurail Pass [the longest pass they have and also the amount of days our Schengen Visa allows 😉 ].
+There are so many interesting destinations, beautiful cities, and amazing people to discover, that our next Eurotrip might be with a 3 months Eurail Pass [the longest pass they have and also the number of days our Schengen Visa allows 😉 ].

 Love this post?!
 Pin it for later!!